Laxative Gentle Suppositories Side Effects

 Generic Name: bisacodyl

-Note: This document contains side effect information about bisacodyl.
-Some of the dosage forms listed on this page may not apply to the brand name Laxative Gentle Suppositories.
+Note: This page contains information about the side effects of bisacodyl.
+Some of the dosage forms included on this document may not apply to the brand name Laxative Gentle Suppositories.

 For the Consumer

 Applies to bisacodyl: oral tablets delayed-release, rectal suppositories, rectal suspension

 Some degree of abdominal discomfort, nausea, cramps, griping, and/or faintness with therapeutic doses.

 Diarrhea, GI irritation, and fluid and electrolyte depletion.

 Gastric irritation and the possibility of vomiting if enteric coating of tablets is disrupted.
 (See Advice to Patients.)

 Rectal administration of bisacodyl (the active ingredient contained in Laxative Gentle Suppositories) suspensions or suppositories may cause irritation and a sensation of burning of the rectal mucosa and mild proctitis.

 Hepatotoxicity if sufficient tannic acid is absorbed from bisacodyl tannex.